 The custodial bank is authorized to invest and reinvest, on behalf of the Fund, any and all cash collateral in one or more investment vehicles approved in the agreement.
 By contract, a large portion of earnings from the cash collateral is rebated from the borrower of the securities and the balance of the earnings is divided between the custodial bank and the Fund.
 Shortfalls arising from these investment activities are solely the responsibility of the Fund.
-The Fund and the bank receive 65% and 35% of the net income derived from all security lending activities, respectively.
-Income earned by the Fund during 2015 and 2014 reported in the statements of changes in net assets available for benefits was \$77,515 and \$103,232, respectively, in connection with the securities lending program.
+Income earned by the Fund during 2016 and 2015 reported in the statements of changes in net assets available for benefits was \$85,044 and \$77,515, respectively, in connection with the securities lending program.
 The income earned was determined as follows: